 HOW TO MAKE CHICKEN QUESADILLAS WITH HOMEMADE SALSA

 For a really hearty meal, don’t skimp on the quesadilla filling.
 I chopped up the heated chicken and added it and the quesadilla cheese to the tortilla that had been warming in a skillet on the stove.
 Turn the heat up to medium, until the tortilla begins to bubble.
 Fold the quesadilla in half, and turn the heat down to medium-low until the cheese is fully melted.
 Transfer the quesadilla to a cutting board and slice it with a pizza cutter.

 - 1-2 jalapenos seeded or unseeded depending on how hot you want your salsa to be

 - 1/4 c.
 Wish-Bone® Italian Dressing

-- Chop tomatoes, jalapenos, and onion.
-Add dressing and blend until smooth.
-Serve immediately or refrigerate.
+- Add dressing and mix until smooth.